-Environment has become a central term in contemporary controversy regarding the relationship between humankind and its surroundings, especially regarding how the two interact (including whether there can be equilibrium in such interaction, whether such interaction is presently damaging but reversible, or whether the planet faces unprecedented global danger).
-The already significant difficulty of engaging in public discussion of such issues is however exacerbated by how far the polysemy of the word environment,and its derivatives, reflects but at the same time disguises contested ideas and ideals about the place of humans in the natural and social world.
+Environment has become a central term in contemporary debates regarding the relationship between humankind and its surroundings, especially regarding how the two interact (including whether there can be equilibrium in such interaction, whether such interaction is presently damaging but reversible, or whether the planet faces unprecedented global danger).
+The already significant difficulty of engaging in public discussion of such issues is exacerbated by the degree to which the polysemy of the word environment and its derivatives reflects but at the same time disguises contested ideas and ideals about the place of humans in the natural and social world.

 Current uses of environment can be split into two branches.
-The general meaning is that of ‘the surroundings or conditions in which a person, animal, or plant lives or operates’, a sense which encompasses a number of narrower sub-senses found from mid 19c onwards.
+The general meaning is that of “the surroundings or conditions in which a person, animal, or plant lives or operates,” a sense that encompasses a number of narrower subsenses found from mC19 onward.
 In these more recent senses environment is usually qualified with respect to a specified place or circumstance: the environment of something or someone, or type of environment.
-The ‘inhabitant(s)’ of an environment, whether implied or specified, are generally living things, including (but not restricted to) humans.
-In post 19c scientific use, environment is used to refer to what Darwin would have described as the ‘external conditions’ which affect the life, existence, or properties of an organism.
+The inhabitant(s) of an environment, whether implied or specified, are generally living things, including (but not restricted to) humans.
+In post-C19 scientific use, environment is used to refer to what Darwin would have described as the “external conditions” that affect the life, existence, or properties of an organism.
 Where a particular type of environment is intended, an appropriate modifier is used.
-The most frequent collocates in different periods of this kind of use are telling: the phrases production environment and work environment, for example, are not common until the 1970s and 1980s respectively but are now amongst the most frequent in US English.
-Such ‘qualified’ senses of environment imply an interaction between entity and surroundings or conditions, with many examples showing blurring between technical use in scientific disciplines and more widespread, non-technical use.
-The derived form environmental is found from mid 19c onwards, in collocations such as environmental factors and environmental causes, which often have the same connotation of interaction between a physical environment and its “contents”, with the physical environment influencing any living inhabitants.
+The most frequent collocates in different periods of this kind of use are telling: the phrases production environment and work environment, for example, are not common until the 1970s and 1980s, respectively, but are now among the most frequent.
+Such qualified senses of environment imply an interaction between an entity and surroundings or conditions, with many examples showing blurring between technical use in scientific disciplines and more widespread, non-technical use.
+The derived form environmental is found from mC19 onward, in collocations such as environmental factors and environmental causes, which often have the same connotation of interaction between a physical environment and its contents, with the physical environment influencing any living inhabitants.

 That central political concern is nevertheless not consistently expressed in the same terms.
-In 1983, for example, Williams suggested that “Ecology and its associated words largely replaced the environment grouping from the late 1960s”.
-This apparent replacement, as it seemed to Williams, appears to have been reversed in recent decades, and the relationship between environment and related words is complex.
-As a group, ecology, ecological and ecologist appear to have more ‘scientific’ connotations than environment, environmental and environmentalist, which may be why those terms have remained more restricted in their patterns of use.
+In 1983, for example, Williams suggested that “[e]cology and its associated words largely replaced the environment grouping from the late 1960s,” an apparent replacement, as it seemed to Williams, that appears to have been reversed in recent decades.
+Indeed, the relationship between environment and related words is complex.
+As a group, ecology, ecological, and ecologist appear to have more “scientific” connotations than environment, environmental, and environmentalist, which may be why those terms have remained more restricted in their patterns of use.
 An ecologist is typically a qualified professional, whereas an environmentalist is as likely to be an enthusiastic amateur; ecologically sound appears more precise than environmentally friendly or its partial synonym green.
-The environmental movement seems to have largely taken over fromearlier ecological movement, and environmental has increased in other collocations while ecological appears to have had more steady use.
+The environmental movement seems to have largely taken over from the earlier ecological movement, and environmental has increased in other collocations while ecological appears to have plateaued.
 One further difference between the two clusters of terms is that ecology does not have an everyday sense equivalent to environment, and this may be responsible for the growth in frequency and use of environment-related terms.
-There is nevertheless one exception to this tendency: use of the prefix eco-, which benefits from being ‘snappier’ than alternatives and is productive in a large number of new forms, including now relatively established ecotourism and more recent coinages such as eco-bling, ecovore and ecosexual, the last of these‘a person who has a very strong interest in environmental issues affecting their lifestyle and choice of romantic partner’ (as defined by the Macmillan Dictionary Green English buzzwords list).
+There is nevertheless one exception to this tendency: use of the prefix eco-, which benefits from being “snappier” than alternatives and is productive in a large number of new forms, including now relatively established ecotourism (1992), eco-warrior (1987), and ecofeminist (1980).

-21c nuances associated with environment are not always easy to distinguish.
-In political and media discourse speakers often shift between them without acknowledging they are doing so.
-An example of this can be seen in a 2003 UK newspaper interview (in the Guardian) with a former UK Environment Secretary, whose first two uses of the word suggest the ‘natural world’ sense, while the third shows a more specific, modified sense:
+C21 nuances associated with environment are not always easy to distinguish.
+In political and media discourse, speakers often shift between them without acknowledging they are doing so.
+An example of this can be seen in a 2003 UK newspaper interview with Margaret Beckett, a former UK Secretary of State for Environment, Food, and Rural Affairs, whose first two uses of the word suggest the “natural world” sense, while the third shows a more specific, modified sense:

-This extract foregrounds connection between the natural world in general and the immediate circumstances of individuals.
+This foregrounds the connection between the natural world in general and the immediate circumstances of individuals.
 But the connections made between environment and social issues blur an important distinction between physical surroundings and non-physical context.
-In this regard, contemporary use of environment shows complications which highlight both the political significance of the term and the intractability of debates in which it has become an essential term.
+In this regard, contemporary use of environment shows complications that highlight both the political significance of the word and the intractability of debates in which it has become an essential term.